Chargers won’t put pressure on Herbert to start immediately

 Herbert said he would be comfortable with whatever his role is this upcoming season.

-Whoever starts in Week 1, it will mark the first time since the 2015 regular-season finale that Philip Rivers will not be the Chargers quarterback.
+Whoever starts in Week 1, it will mark the first time since the 2005 regular-season finale that Philip Rivers will not be the Chargers’ quarterback.
 Rivers, who started 235 consecutive regular-season and playoff games over the past 14 seasons, signed with Indianapolis after LA went 5-11 last season.
-The Chargers announced in early February they would let Rivers enter free agency after his contract expired.

 Herbert is the fourth Oregon quarterback to go in the top 10 since 1999, but he is hoping to fare better than his predecessors.
-Akili Smith (1999, No. 3 to Cincinnati), Joey Harrington (2002, No. 3 to Detroit) and Marcus Mariota (2015, No. 2 to Tennessee) have a combined record of 59-97 along with being plagued by injuries.
+Akili Smith (1999, No. 3 to Cincinnati), Joey Harrington (2002, No. 3 to Detroit) and Marcus Mariota (2015, No. 2 to Tennessee) have a combined record of 59-97.
 Mariota was the only one who led his team to a playoff appearance.

-Telesco though was quick to dismiss any possibility of an Oregon jinx.

-“I just don’t see any correlation between him and any other quarterbacks that have been there,” Telesco said.
-“He’s played with a great football program, very good head coach there.
-Just an excellent program.
-He was a four-year starter there and he’s got a lot of snaps under his belt, but he still has a lot of room to grow, too.
-So, we think there’s a lot there.”

 The last time the Chargers took a quarterback from Oregon, it worked out pretty well.
 Dan Fouts, a third-round pick in 1973, led the franchise to four playoff trips and three division titles in a 15-year Hall of Fame career.